-If you lower your policy limits, you'll probably save a few bucks a month on your renters insurance.
+If you lower your policy limits, you'll save on your renters insurance premium.
 However, it's important to remember that you're reducing how much protection you have.
 For this reason, we only recommend decreasing your policy limits if you think you have too much coverage.

 QuoteWizard.com LLC has made every effort to ensure that the information on this site is correct, but we cannot guarantee that it is free of inaccuracies, errors, or omissions.
 All content and services provided on or through this site are provided "as is" and "as available" for use.
 QuoteWizard.com LLC makes no representations or warranties of any kind, express or implied, as to the operation of this site or to the information, content, materials, or products included on this site.
 You expressly agree that your use of this site is at your sole risk.